Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 Our ADSL speed is 1 Mbps, which is usually 102kbyte/s when stable, and now with his bandwidth rule, all the rest of the family (3 members) gets 50kbytes/s to fight each other for...

-It's also that the main router is connnected with a battery, so it stays working when the power is out, but the other router (Boost) is not, and we are also left with no internet when the power is out (About 4 hours everyday).
+It's also that the main router is connnected with a battery, so it stays working when the power is out, but the other router (Boost) is not, and so we are left with no internet when the power is out (About 4 hours everyday).

 I once had this conversation with him:
 ```
 Me: Dad, could you please disable the bandwidth control ? the internet is really slow 😔
-He replied: There is no bandwidth control!, It's a general issue for the whole building, ask the neighboors.
+He replied: There is no bandwidth control!, It's a general issue for the whole building, ask the neighbors.
 I replied: No, I know you dad, you have set us to only have half the speed.
 He replied: I'm not lying, ask the nighboors 😉
 I replied: No you are, please, disable it, at least when you are not here.. 😕